luna-ortus-cor/ip/docs/README.md

 ---
 ## 🏁 Conclusion
 Miku provides a powerful task, contact, and location management system with easy-to-use commands.
-Use the appropriate syntax to interact effectively and organize your tasks efficiently!
+Use the appropriate syntax to interact effectively and organize your tasks and contacts efficiently!

 Miku hopes you have fun! 🚀
+Please also provide any feedbak you might have for Miku! <3 This is Miku, signing off!